We're here to help!

 On-Campus Interviews – An On-Campus Interview Reception will be held annually to allow employers from other provinces to get to know Robson Hall students in a relaxed atmosphere.
 On-Campus interviews will be held annually.

-Toronto Firm Tours – Tours will be held annually in Toronto.
+Firm Tours – Tours have been held in Vancouver and Toronto.
 Contact the Career Development Office if you would like to facilitate Robson Hall at your firm.

 Career Workshops – participate as a guest speaker or panelist.
 You may also facilitate a networking event of your choice (e.g. Wine and Cheese, or Dinner).
 Contact the Career Development Office if you would like additional information on any of the above events.